|

 The Curse Of Expensive Flights

-• Travel is the most common #1 aspiration, yet Americans take fewer vacations than ever
+• Travel is a top aspiration, yet Americans take fewer vacations than ever

 • Main stressor = logistics